PeterKneale/modular_monolith_saas/readme.md

 - :v: Users can login
 - :v: Users can create ApiKey
 - :v: Users can list ApiKeys
-- :x: Users can revoke ApiKeys
+- :v: Users can revoke ApiKeys
 - :v: Users can create organisations
 - :v: Users can be organisation administrators
 - :v: Users can operate within an organisation's context